gonap93/creator_compass/README.md

 - Node.js 18+ and npm
 - Firebase project with Firestore and Authentication enabled
-- API keys for integrated services (OpenAI, Anthropic, etc.)
+- API keys for integrated services (Anthropic, Replicate, etc.)

 ### Installation